JonathanBowker/Data-Catalogues/README.md

 - **For what purpose was the dataset created?
 Was there a specific task in mind?** Was there a specific gap that needed to be filled?
 Please provide a description.
-- **Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**
+- **Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organisation)?**
 - **Who funded the creation of the dataset?** If there is an associated grant, please provide the name of the grantor and the grant name and number.
 - **Any other comments?**

 ## 2. Composition
 Dataset creators should read through these questions prior to any data collection and then provide answers once data collection is complete.
 Most of the questions in this section are intended to provide dataset consumers with the information they need to make informed decisions about using the dataset for their chosen tasks.
-Some of the questions are designed to elicit information about compliance with the EU’s General Data Protection Regulation (GDPR) or comparable regulations in other jurisdictions.
+Some of the questions are designed to elicit information about compliance with the EU and UK’s General Data Protection Regulation (GDPR) or comparable regulations in other jurisdictions.

 Questions that apply only to datasets that relate to people are grouped together at the end of the section.
 We recommend taking a broad interpretation of whether a dataset relates to people.
 For example, any dataset containing text that was written by people relates to people.